27 Times Wallpaper Totally Nailed It

 Accent great architecture with even better wallpaper.
 In this boy’s bedroom, an abstract nautical wallpaper print emphasizes a lofted, pitched ceiling.
 The white walls take a step back, giving the paper wall a murallike presence.

 Talk about showstopping.
 Even though this design is based on a 17th-century French damask pattern, the wallpaper is fresh and appealing to the 21st-century decorator.
 The pattern takes on a nature-inspired motif as well, which juxtaposes the smart black-and-white colorway.

 Get it: Chenonceau in charcoal at F. Schumacher & Co (to the trade)

 Imagine the surprise guests receive when they open the door to this powder room and see this unique modern Chinoiserie wallpaper.
 A small bath like this is the perfect place to go bold with a strong pattern.
 Paired with white fixtures and minimal accessories, the look is polished, not overbearing.

-Get it: Chiang Mai Dragon, F. Schumacher & Co.; fschumacher.com (to the trade).
+Get It: Chiang Mai Dragon, F. Schumacher & Co. (to the trade)

 The eponymous motif has been around since the ancient Greeks were building their empire and today it is a hot pattern for more than just architecture.
 Trendy pillows, trims, fabrics, and, you guessed it, wallpapers, are all sporting this revived classic.
-The gray-and-white wallpaper in this bedroom introduced subtle, yet stately, pattern
+The gray-and-white wallpaper in this bedroom introduces subtle, yet stately, pattern.

-Get It: Gray Watkins, Stark Carpet Corp.; starkcarpet.com
+Get It: Gray Watkins by Stark Carpet Corp.

 Despite the name, wallpaper isn't exclusively for walls.
 The material can give a plain dresser a patterned wake-up call.
 Self-adhesive wallpapers make the project even easier.